rohinigaonkar/gen-ai-news-plugin/README.md

 ## Configuration

-1. Get your API keys:
+1. Get your API key:
    - Sign up for [NewsAPI](https://newsapi.org/) to get your API key

+2. Setup configuration:
+   - Copy `config.template.js` to `config.js`
+   - Add your NewsAPI key to `config.js`
-2. Add your API keys to the configuration file popup.js
+   - Note: `config.js` is gitignored to protect your API keys

 ## Usage